Washington State Parenting Plans for Men

 For fathers going through a divorce or separation, one of the greatest challenges is fighting for the right to have your children live with you.

-Sadly, outdated notions still hold sway in the Washington State Family Court system that children should live with their mother.
+Sadly, outdated notions still stipulate in the Washington State Family Court system that children should live with their mother.
 Fathers asking for full custody (referred to as “residential placement” by the court) face the unspoken presumption that the children will be living with their mother.

 Divorce Lawyers for Men’s Solution:

 At Divorce Lawyers for Men, we reject all presumptions about where the children should live.
 We hold the court to the standard set by Washington State law.
 The court has a duty to rule in the “best interest of the children”.
 We work tirelessly to show the court the best interest of the children is served by living with their father.
 Working a full-time job does not inhibit a father from having custody of his children.
 We have been winning child custody for fathers since the 1980’s and we can help you, too.